jackwilliambell/SquidSpace.js/docs/squidspace-packfiles.md

 ### Hook Function References

-SquidSpace.js supports 'Hook Functions' that extend different classes of functionality.
+SquidSpace.js supports "Hook Functions" that extend different classes of functionality.
 For some of these functionality classes the Hook Functions are named, in which case the that name may be referenced in the Pack File data to use instead of the native SquidSpace.js functionality for that functionality class.
 There are also unnamed hook functions that are not referenced in the Pack File but may invisibly modify SquidSpace.js behavior at runtime or when processing the Pack File.
 For more detail on Hook Functions see the (SquidSpace.js API documentation)[squidspace-api.md] and the (SquidSpace.js Hooks documentation)[squidspace-hooks.md].

-When something in a Configuration requires a Hook Function to be specified for code generation, for example if the "action" configuration value for a resource type is "hook", then the named Hook Function to use *must* be specified with a Hook Function Reference in the same configuration.
-The name for a Hook Function Reference is always "hook".

-In some cases a Hook Function may be specified for runtime use, in which case it is always specified in the Options section using the name "hook".

 Examples:

 	"objects": [
 		{
 			"name": "foo",
-			"config": {
+			"options": {
-				"action": "hook",
-				"hook": "fooLoader"
+				"loader": "fooLoader",
 				. . .
-Other object configuration values.
+Other object options values.
 			},
 			. . .
 Other object values.
 		},